-According to Tolwinska, the main benefit is enhancing article discoverability.
-“Different pieces of metadata will make your content more discoverable.
-The more metadata you deposit with your article, the more discoverable it will be because discovery services will pick it up faster, as will search engines and some library systems that are now based on metadata searches.
-Our free metadata search tool is also one of the most used services we provide, along with our open Metadata API, so having your content discoverable via these two routes is a major plus.
+Tolwinska said the main benefit of Crossref membership and DOIs is making your content easy to find, cite, link, and assess.
+“Richer metadata will make your content more discoverable and useful to a variety of different groups in our scholarly community.
+The metadata you register in Crossref is standardized and machine-readable.
+The more metadata you deposit with your article, the easier it will be to find it because various discovery tools and services will pick it up faster, as will search engines and library systems that are now based on metadata searches.
+Our free metadata search tool is also one of the most used services we provide, along with our REST API, so having your content discoverable via these two routes is a major plus.
 A really important part of being a Crossref member is depositing as much – and as error-free – metadata as possible.”

-Crossref also recently announced an integration with ORCID.
-Crossref publisher members that include ORCID iDs in their metadata deposits, now have the works pushed automatically into authors’ ORCID records (should the author grant permission).
-In this way journals can offer authors added value by helping them keep their ORCID records up-to-date and increase the visibility of their work.
+Crossref also integrates with ORCID, a not-for-profit effort to generate a registry of persistent researcher identifiers.
+Crossref publisher members that include ORCIDs in their metadata deposits, can now have those articles automatically added to authors’ ORCID records (with the author’s permission).
+In this way journals can offer authors added value by helping them keep their ORCID records up-to-date and increase the visibility of their published works.

-Tolwinska said whether or not journals are able to gather and deposit all the recommended metadata, just the increased discoverability that DOIs generally offer articles benefits journals, as well as their authors and readers.
+Tolwinska said the increased discoverability that DOIs offer articles benefits journals, as well as their authors and readers.
 “Readers are more likely to find and cite articles with DOIs, which helps them and the journal.
 Authors also like to submit manuscripts to journals that are more discoverable because more people will read their research.
 So it sort of all connects in the big scholarly communications realm.”